SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_sdc/readme.md

 - The application prints the sampled voltages to the UART console.
 - Apply different voltages (1.8V to Vref) to the SDC input and observe the console output.
 - Input voltage and console output should match.
+> **Notes:**
+>
+> - Ensure that the number of channel instances matches the number of channels selected in UC.
+> - The number of channels must be set to 1, 2, or 4.
+Selecting 3 channels is not supported.

 ## Pin Configuration